ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

 Hybrid cloud is a solution that combines a private cloud with one or more public cloud services, with proprietary software enabling communication between each distinct service.
 A hybrid cloud strategy provides businesses with greater flexibility by moving workloads between cloud solutions as needs and costs fluctuate.

-Uniform management of public and private cloud resources is preferable to individually managing cloud environments because doing so reduces the likelihood of process redundancies.
-Separately managed environments increase the risk of security loopholes if each solution is not fully optimized to work with the others.
+Uniform management of public cloud and private cloud resources is preferable to individually managing cloud environments because doing so reduces the likelihood of process redundancies.
+Managing environments separately can increase the risk of security loopholes, especially if each solution is not fully optimized to work with the others.
 A hybrid cloud architecture can eliminate many security risks by limiting the exposure of private data to the public cloud.

-Hybrid cloud infrastructure generally includes a public infrastructure as a service (IaaS) platform, a private cloud or data center and access to a secure network.
+Hybrid cloud infrastructure generally includes a public infrastructure as a service (IaaS) platform, a private cloud or datacenter, and access to a secure network.
 Many hybrid models leverage local area networks (LAN) as well as wide area networks (WAN).

-Businesses adopting a hybrid strategy typically start with an IaaS solution and extend functionalities to the private cloud.
+Businesses adopting a hybrid cloud strategy typically start with an IaaS solution and extend functionalities to the private cloud.
 To deploy a hybrid strategy effectively, the public and private clouds must be compatible with each other so they can communicate.
-In many cases, the private cloud is constructed to be compatible with the public solution..
+In many cases, the private cloud is constructed to be compatible with the public solution.

-The benefits of a hybrid cloud strategy stem from the solution's ability to give IT leaders increased control over their data.
-Essentially, the hybrid model provides the business with multiple options so that stakeholders can pick an environment that best suits each individual use case.
+The benefits of a hybrid cloud strategy stem from the solution's ability to give IT leaders increased control over data.
+Essentially, the hybrid model provides the business with multiple options so stakeholders can pick an environment that best suits each individual use case.

-Most businesses do not utilize the same level of computation power every day.
+Most businesses do not need the same level of computation power every day.
 In fact, an organization may find that its resource needs only balloon during one specific time of year.
 For instance, a health insurance application may need double the computing power during open enrollment.
-Rather than paying for those additional resources to sit idle for most of the year, an organization can save on costs by extending their private resources to a public cloud only when necessary.
+Rather than paying for those additional resources to sit idle for most of the year, the organization can save on costs by extending their private resources to a public cloud only when necessary.

 The ability to scale on demand means hybrid cloud models have many business uses.

-Certain industries are regulated to protect private data.
+Regulatory compliance: Certain industries are regulated to protect private data.
 However, not every piece of data may need to live in a private environment.
 Hybrid cloud allows businesses to comply with regulations while still benefiting from expanded computing power.
 Since the introduction of the General Data Protection Regulation (GDPR) in the European Union, many organizations have divided their data among several solutions so they can comply with EU regulations while operating under different regulations elsewhere.

-With over 40 major IaaS providers in the market, IT leaders have never had more options when it comes to choosing a public cloud service.
-In addition to the world's largest public cloud, Amazon Web Services (AWS), two highly reliable cloud providers with extensive capabilities:
+With over 40 major infrastructure as a service providers in the market, IT leaders have never had more options when it comes to choosing a public cloud service.
+In addition to the world's largest public cloud, Amazon Web Services (AWS), two highly reliable cloud providers with extensive capabilities include: